 To contribute to making Newport Mind a greener workplace.

-To support and contribute to our overall aim of the participation people with experience of mental health problems Mind and to be committed to working alongside people with experience of mental health problems, as colleagues, (paid & unpaid) experts and campaigners.
+To support and contribute to our overall aim of the participation of people with experience of mental health problems and to be committed to working alongside people with experience of mental health problems, as colleagues, (paid & unpaid) experts and campaigners.

 To travel to meetings and conferences in connection with the project including some occasional overnight stays in agreement with the Bright New Futures Changing Minds Project Manager.